-Ballast water exchange is a process which involves the substitution of water in ship’s ballast tanks using either a sequential, flow-through, dilution or other exchange method which is recommended or made obligatory by the IMO, in order to preserve ecology in biologically rich coastal waters and similarly to those in deep oceanic waters.
+Ballast water exchange is a process which involves the substitution of water in ship’s ballast tanks using either a sequential, flow-through, dilution or other exchange methods which are recommended or made obligatory by the IMO, in order to preserve ecology in biologically rich coastal waters and similar to those in deep oceanic waters.

-Since, it has been scientifically established that those marine organisms and/or pathogens taken on in coastal waters are less likely to survive when discharged into the open ocean due to changes in the water’s chemistry, temperature and salinity, and similarly those organisms taken onboard in oceanic waters are less likely to survive in coastal waters, Ballast Water Exchange or BWE is required to be carried out during the vessel’s voyage though various zones of the seabed.
+Since it has been scientifically established that those marine organisms and/or pathogens are taken on in coastal waters are less likely to survive when discharged into the open ocean due to changes in the water’s chemistry, temperature and salinity, and similarly, those organisms taken onboard in oceanic waters are less likely to survive in coastal waters, Ballast Water Exchange or BWE is required to be carried out during the vessel’s voyage through various zones of the seabed.

 The quantity, distribution and circulation of ballast water are determined by the Master of the vessel and are based out of explicit operational and environmental conditions.
 The vessel’s Master and the designated “Ballast Water Management Officer” are the responsible authorities for the implementation of the Ballast Water Management Plan.

 The Ballast Water Exchange Methods: